almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/api-documentation/Post-Processing/att.md

   </a>
 </div>

-Uses the matches created by the FLAME and DAME algorithms to provide ATE of the dataset.
+Uses the matches created by the FLAME and DAME algorithms to provide ATT of the dataset.

-Read more about Average Treatment Effect (ATE) in the [User Guide](../user-guide/Treatment-Effects.html)
+Read more about Average Treatment Effect on treated units (ATT) in the [User Guide](../user-guide/Treatment-Effects.html)

 | Parameter Name   | Type | Description |